hamDrambus/Scripts/Software/gmsh_readme.txt

 be not applied (size fields take effect on reload, but Tool->Options discard at relaunch).
 	7) Importing solidworks' files (and I gather other cAD geometries) will result in double surface which is unacceptable.
+	8) Only background size field is used for meshing.
+In order to create 2 separate regions with finer mesh, use Field[3] = Min; It takes minimum of several fields (Field[3].FieldsList = {1,2,10};) at each point.
+There are also other types of size fields.